rjperez94/KNearestNeighbor/README.md

 ## Notes

 This program also has `KMeansClustering`.
 Run this by right clicking on your `Java Project` --> `Run As` --> `Java Application` --> `KMeansClustering`

+The iris data set is taken from the UCIMachine Learning Repository <a href='http://mlearn.ics.uci.edu/MLRepository.html'>here</a>.
+The  data set contains 3 classes of 50 instances each, where each class refers to a type of `iris` plant.
+There are four numeric attributes:

+- sepal length in cm
+- sepal width in cm
+- petal length in cm
+- petal width in cm.

+More detailed information can be seen from the file `data/readme.txt`